Luiz and Ozil expose Arteta and Arsenal's turbulent transfer future | Goal.com

 The problem for Luiz and Arteta, however, is those decisions are being made by a hierarchy who have seen the club’s revenue slashed due to the crippling financial effect of the coronavirus pandemic and three years without Champions League football.

-Money is now extremely tight, and so it is perhaps no surprise to see that the club is unwilling to hand a 33-year-old error-prone defender another lucrative deal.
+Money is now extremely tight and that makes planning for the future exceptionally difficult.
+So it is perhaps no surprise to see that the club is holding back on handing the error prone 33-year-old another lucrative deal.
 And a performance like the one Luiz delivered at the Etihad is not going to improve his chances of being kept on.

 “The people at the top, if they've decided David Luiz is not getting another year, that's right,” said Jamie Carragher in the aftermath of the defeat at the Etihad.